chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_upgrade_ha_validate_backend_master.rst

     $ private-chef-ctl test

-If this test succeeds without any red failing tests, then you are ready to proceed.
+If this test succeeds without any red failing tests, proceed to the next step.